LAZ21Devs/LAZ21Devs/README.md

 - - - -
 My social links:
-Youtube: LAZ21DEVS
+Youtube: LAZDEVS
-Telegram: LAZ21DEVS
+Telegram: LAZDEVS
-Instagram: LAZ21DEVS
+Instagram: thismelazizbek
 <!---
-LAZ21Devs/LAZ21Devs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+LAZDevs/LAZDevs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->